To view each photo larger, and to read the entire caption: click on the image, then you can scroll through all the photos in that section.

-Overview of museum layout.
-It's easy to walk around and get up close to all the scenes modeled around the trains.
+Its easy to walk around and get up close to all the scenes modeled around the trains.

-The top view of Campbell Falls and River
+Top view of Campbell Falls and River.

-A recently completed model area, the Carquinez Straits.
+The Carquinez Straits.
 Here we see the rivers coming down from the Sierra to meet the Bay.

 Located on the Straits is the little town of Crockett.
 The main railroad line from the East to the Bay Area comes through town.